 Step 1: Inform (e.g., by email) all Meisterplan users who have write access to the plan of record about the beginning of the planning phase, and make it clear that they themselves are responsible for aligning any changes to the plan of record data with the decision of the Portfolio Board.

 Step 2: Create a new scenario called "(Copy) PoR before Planning QX", replacing "X" with the number of the next quarter to be planned.
 You can use this scenario to check whether there have been changes to the plan of record since the beginning of the planning phase, by comparing the scenario to the Plan of Record.

 Step 3: Create a new scenario called "Portfolio Proposal QX".
 Make sure that you open a portfolio that contains all the projects before you create the scenario.
 Then open the new scenario.

-Step 4: Open the planning portfolio "Planning: Active + Reviewed", which contains only projects with the stage Gates "Reviewed", "Active" and "On Hold".
+Step 4: Open the planning portfolio "Planning: Active + Reviewed + On Hold", which contains only projects with the stage gates "Reviewed", "Active" and "On Hold".

 Step 5: Create a proposal for the most valuable strategy-compliant portfolio that is still feasible in terms of the capacity of available resources.